Wojciech Leśnikowski

-Wojciech Grzegorz Leśnikowski (May 9, 1938 – April 17, 2014), was a Polish–American architect, writer and educator.
+Wojciech Grzegorz Leśnikowski (May 9, 1938 – April 17, 2014), was a Polish-American architect, writer and educator.
 He oversaw and participated in the design and construction of numerous large-scale architectural projects around the world.

 Career

 Wojciech G. Leśnikowski passed the maturity exam in 1955, in the I Liceum Ogólnokształcące im.
 Mikołaja Kopernika in Bielsko-Biała.
-Leśnikowski received his Masters of Architecture and Urban Planning from the Cracow University of Technology, School of Architecture and Urban Planning in 1961.
+Leśnikowski received his Masters of Architecture and Urban Planning from the Tadeusz Kościuszko Kraków University of Technology, School of Architecture and Urban Planning in 1961.
 He worked in Kraków, Poland, for a few years, then in 1964 he left for Paris for an internship with the famed architect Le Corbusier.
 He worked for Pierre Vago and Jean Renaudie, as well as Le Corbusier, while in Paris.
 He began teaching at the L'Ecole des Beaux-Arts in 1967.
 He went to America in 1969, worked as an architect in Chicago and continued to teach at numerous prestigious institutions.
 He was a chief architect at HNTB, Loebl Schlossman & Hackl, and HOK Corporation.
 He served as the lead designer of a hospital and a skyscraper – the iconic red CNA Center.

 He became a distinguished professor at The University of Kansas in 1988.
 In 1990, he became a Knight of the Order of Arts and Letters in France.
 In 2013 he became the eighth person to receive a Laurel of Kraków of the 21st century.
 He has created numerous architectural projects such as housing estates, public buildings, airports, hospitals and skyscrapers in Poland, France, the United States, New Zealand, China, Japan and Italy.